Groups, Orders, and Dynamics: A Non Left-Orderable Group, and More

 \begin{rem} The subset of left-orders of type II on the free group $F_2$ is dense in $\mathcal{LO}(\mathbb{F}_2)$.
 Roughly, the proof proceeds as follows.
 (Compare \S \ref{case-free}.)
 Start with an arbitrary left-order $\preceq$ on $\mathbb{F}_2$ together with an integer $n \in \mathbb{N}$.
 Consider the dynamical realization of $\preceq$ as well as a very large compact subinterval $I$ in the real line on which the dynamics captures all inequalities between elements in the ball $B_n (id)$ or radius $n$ in $\mathbb{F}_2$.
 Then consider a new action of $\mathbb{F}_2$ which coincides with this dynamical realization on $I$ and commutes with a translation of the line (of very large amplitude).
-This new action induces a (perhaps partial) left-order $\preceq_n$, which can be easily turned into a total one (by convex extension) which is not of type I (by adding crossings).
+This new action induces a (perhaps partial) left-order $\preceq_n$, which can be easily completed to a total one (by convex extension) which is not of type I (by adding crossings).
 Clearly, the left-orders $\preceq_n$ are all of type II and converge to $\preceq$. \end{rem}

-\begin{rem} A similar construction allows to produce a sequence of left-orders of type III on $\mathbb{F}_2$ that converges to an order of type II.
-Roughly, starting with a type II left-order $\preceq$, we consider its dynamical realization, we keep it untouched on a very large compact interval $I$, and outside $I$ we perturb it by including infinitely many crossings for the generators along larger and larger domains.
-The new action will then induce a left-order on $\mathbb{F}_2$ which is of type III and very close to $\preceq$.
+\begin{rem} A similar construction allows us to produce a sequence of type-III left-orders on $\mathbb{F}_2$ that converges to an order of type-II.
+Roughly, starting with a type II left-order $\preceq$, we consider its dynamical realization.
+We keep it untouched on a very large compact interval $I$, and outside $I$ we perturb it by inserting infinitely many crossings for the generators along larger and larger domains.
+The new action will then induce a type-III left-order on $\mathbb{F}_2$ that is very close to $\preceq$.
 We leave the details to the reader. \end{rem} \end{small}

 \vsp